onevcat/UniWebView-Docs/docs/release-note/README.md

 * A helper method `UniWebViewHelper.PersistentDataURLForPath` to return a url string for files under `persistentDataPath`.
 * A method to enable user resizing for web view windows on macOS Editor.
-* Upgrade to new build toolchain to get better optimized binary for both iOS and Android targets.
+* Upgrade to new build tool chain to get better optimized binary for both iOS and Android targets.

 #### Fix